Kathmandu website hack costs customer $2580

 "The unidentified third party likely gained unauthorised access to the website through an unknown vulnerability that was subsequently potentially exploited to capture personal and payment details during the check-out page."

-The spokeswoman said unauthorised activity ceased when Kathmandu upgraded to the latest version of Magento Enterprise Edition protection software.
+The spokesman said unauthorised activity ceased when Kathmandu upgraded to the latest version of Magento Enterprise Edition protection software.

 Hunt says he is worried by the potential for identity theft as hackers now have his name, phone number and address, among other details.